Super Lawyers - Badge

 Slip and fall attorney providing legal advice after an accident

-Damages Available to Slip and Fall Injury Victims
+What Damages Are Available to Slip and Fall Injury Victims?

-Economic damages related to tangible financial expenses you incurred as a result of the serious injuries you sustained in your fall.
-Economic damages can include:
+Economic damages related to tangible financial expenses you incurred as a result of the serious injuries you sustained in your fall, such as:

 • Past and current medical bills